Skip The Basics Links

 What type of property can I finance?

 Capital One can help you get a mortgage for owner-occupied properties (your primary residence) and vacation homes.
-These include single family homes, town homes and condos.
+These include single family homes, town homes, condos, and co-ops in New York.
 We can also help you get a mortgage for investment (rental) properties.
 These include single family homes and town homes.
-We cannot consider applications for leaseholds, mobile or manufactured homes, log homes, dwellings with two or more units, condotels, co-ops, timeshares, properties greater than 10 acres, unimproved land, or trust-owned properties not held in a family trust.
+We cannot consider applications for leaseholds, mobile or manufactured homes, log homes, dwellings with two or more units, condotels, timeshares, properties greater than 10 acres, unimproved land, or trust-owned properties not held in a family trust.

 After the fixed rate period, how do you determine my Adjustable Rate Mortgage rate?